Erfanmode/Controller-Trajectory-Design-for-RRP-Robot-using-Simulink/README.md

-# Controller & Trajectory Design for RRP Robot with Obstacles Avoidance Capability using Simulink
+# Controller & Trajectory Design for RRP Robot with Obstacles Avoidance Capability using Simulink - Fall 2023
 This work is the Robotics Course Project of Mechanical Engineering Department at Sharif University of Technology.
 In this project I have designed a RRP Robot which its end-effector is controlled using PID method.
 Additionally, an adaptive potential field with singularity avoidance algorithm and Dijkstra are used to design the path of the